doniobidov/ddpo/README.md

    - benign test: `prompt`
 4. If you want MMLU-style evaluation on a different benchmark, convert it to the same JSON structure used by `MMLU_data.json`.
 5. Update output file names in the testing notebooks if you want dataset-specific result files.

-## Important code details

-- The optimization notebook saves the trained generator to `embed_generator.pt`.
-- The testing notebooks load that checkpoint with `generator_path`.
-- The layer used during testing is not inferred automatically there; you must copy the selected layer from the optimization run.
-- The notebooks are written around direct access to intermediate hidden states, so they work best with models whose Hugging Face implementation exposes layer modules in a Llama-style layout.